 Husqvarna 401 spy pics are now coming in thick and fast.
-This is amidst contradictory reports which predict its delay in launch…
+This is amidst contradictory reports which predicted its delay in launch…

 Towards the end of last year Bajaj officially announced that they will manufacture and launch the Husqvarna motorcycles in India by the end of 2018 or early 2019.
 Both the Vitpilen 401 and Svartpilen 401, which are based on the Duke 390’s platform have been confirmed for our market.
-As an update a recent report claimed that Bajaj/KTM may launch Austria made Husqvarnas in India for now (more details).
+A latest update claimed that Husqvarna will be launched towards the second half of this year (link to report).

 It is not the first time these 401s have been spotted in India.
 As media on this page (credit Motohive and Zigwheels) suggests, the 401s have been spied along with old-gen Duke 390s in a video and a few spy pics earlier as well.

 Presence of two Dukes may signify benchmarking or they may just be convoy vehicles but these Pilens appear to be lesser in road presence – they are too small probably?

 In white colour is the Vitpilen 401 – the cafe racer version with clip-ons, dedicated seating posture and regular road-going tyres (could be Metzelers).
 In black is the Svartpilen 401 which is the scrambler version based on the similar platform.
 It gets a raised handlebar, upright seating posture and off-road tyres.

 Most of the features like dual-channel ABS, slipper clutch and ride by wire are expected to be shared with Duke 390.

 Both these motorcycles will sport the same 373 cc DOHC, liquid cooled, single cylinder motor capable of belting out peak power and torque outputs of around 44 PS and 37 Nm, however, they will have different tunes, corresponding to the genre of riders they will be aimed at.